Harris Co.'s drive-thru votes will count, but judge advises against it on Election Day

 "If I were to vote tomorrow, I would not vote in a drive-thru location out of concern about if it's legal or not," said the judge, alluding to the protracted legal battles against the county.

-Indeed, Jared Woodfill, the attorney representing the group of Republicans, said he will file an appeal to the U.S. 5th Circuit Court of Appeals on Monday night, seeking to reinstate the case and close drive-thru voting Tuesday.
+Indeed, Jared Woodfill, the attorney representing the group of Republicans, said he filed an appeal to the U.S. 5th Circuit Court of Appeals on Monday night, seeking to reinstate the case and close drive-thru voting Tuesday.

 They expect a fast ruling, Woodfill added.